-Not aligning with top-level objectives: A key benefit of OKRs is creating alignment from the top of the organization to the bottom to ensure the right work is done and employees are engaged.
-OKRs that aren’t linked to top-level objectives won’t provide these benefits.
+Not aligning with top-level objectives: A key benefit of OKR goals is creating alignment from the top of the organization to the bottom to ensure the right work is done and employees are engaged.
+Setting OKRs that aren’t linked to top-level objectives won’t provide these benefits.

 Sandbagging: This is the practice of teams underpromising and overdelivering.
 This is done to avoid the pressure of difficult targets but causes problems such as under-utilized bandwidth and misallocation of resources.

-Not learning and adapting: OKRs are best used to create a culture of learning and continuous improvement.
-Learning and adapting from regular reviews and retrospectives are a key part of the methodology.
+Not learning and adapting: OKR goals are best used to create a culture of learning and continuous improvement.
+Learning and adapting from regular reviews and retrospectives are a key part of the OKR methodology.

-Lack of transparency: For better alignment, OKRs need to be transparent so everybody can see how their OKRs work in conjunction with the rest of the organization.
+Lack of transparency: For better alignment, OKRs need to be transparent so everybody can see how their OKR goals work in conjunction with the rest of the organization.
 Transparency also allows problems to be more easily identified and enables the whole team to solve problems together.